2012 Toyota Corolla

-The Corolla is an excellent value among compact cars.
-A four-door, compact sedan with front-wheel drive, the Corolla inexpensive to buy and operate, yet it feels like a small version of the midsize Toyota Camry.
+The 2012 Toyota Corolla is a benchmark among compact cars for value, quality and dependability.
+A four-door, compact sedan with front-wheel drive, the Corolla is inexpensive to buy and operate, yet it feels like a small version of the Toyota Camry.

-The 2011 Corolla gets a restyled nose, and it's a clean design.
+The Corolla got a restyled nose for 2011, and it's a clean design.
 Three bars in the grille, but only the center one is defined because they are body colored.
 Iconic Toyota emblem in the middle of the grille.
 Smooth front fascia that surrounds optional foglights, and a tidy functional air intake with black mesh under the bumper.
 It all sweeps nicely back and upward.

 The bumper underlines odd headlamps, with a sweeping outline but they're bulbous, and stick out at the corners.
 They're bulbous in a three-dimensional sense, but sleek in their shape.

 The rear end is not so clean, starting with a thick piece of chrome that stretches between the taillamps.
 The wing is low and thick, with winglets at its edges; it definitely adds a sporty touch and it's not overkill.
 The taillamps are simple horizontal slats that wrap around from the trunk to the sides of the car, and poof out from the body like the headlamps.
 With less chrome, less wing, less white in the taillamps, the tail would look as clean as the nose.

 Exterior fit and finish are at a high level for such an inexpensive car.
 Body-colored door handles and mirrors, as well as the spoiler and side sills on the S, add a touch of class.
 The wheels look ordinary, though, even the 16-inch alloys on the Corolla S.